A Darboux classification of homogeneous Pfaffian forms on graded manifolds: Introduction

 \section{Introduction}

-The celebrated local characterizations of contact and symplectic forms by Darboux are, in fact, generalized to a characterization of Pfaffian forms (nowhere-vanishing 1-forms) being of \emph{constant class}, in the Darboux's terminology.
+The celebrated local characterizations of contact and symplectic forms due to Darboux can, in fact, be viewed as special cases of a more general characterization of Pfaffian forms (i.e., nowhere-vanishing $1$-forms) of \emph{constant class}, in the terminology of Darboux.